telerik/fiddler-everywhere-docs/knowledge-base/real-life-fiddler-everywhere-usage.md

 Let's assume that our page loads unexpectedly slowly for some reason, and we want to investigate what's causing the issue.
 Our demonstration uses the Fiddler Everywhere documentation landing page, as in the example in the previous section.
 To simulate the unexpected slow loading of resources, we will create a rule that mocks unexpected behavour byt the Cloudfront CDN (similar to the prevoius example).

-1. Create a rule that delays the Cloudfront CDN by 2.5 seconds.
+1. Create a rule that delays the Cloudfront CDN by 5 seconds (5000 miliseconds).

     ![Delay Cloudfront CDN](../images/kb/real-life-cases/fe-rule-delay-cdn.png)

+    >tip Note taht the demo rules wil lbe applied for all endpoints that containst the **Cloudfront** keyword.
+At the same time, it won't be applied for any CONNECT tunnel which willprevent the doubling

 1. Ensure that both the **Rules** tab and the rule itself are active.